-Current and ongoing research points towards cannabis as a potential medicine for cancer patients, which begs the question of which cannabis-based product is recommended for individuals experiencing cancer and cancer-related symptoms?
+Current and ongoing research points toward cannabis as a potential medicine for cancer patients, which begs the question of which cannabis-based product is recommended for individuals experiencing cancer and cancer-related symptoms?

 Meet full extract cannabis oil — better known as FECO.

 Read along to learn what FECO is, how to make full extract cannabis oil, the difference between RSO and FECO, and ultimately, how to safely consume FECO at home.